sbromberger/LightGraphs.jl/doc/index.md

 An optimized graphs package.

-Simple graphs (not multi- or hypergraphs) are represented in a memory- and time-efficient manner with incidence lists and edge sets.
+Simple graphs (not multi- or hypergraphs) are represented in a memory- and time-efficient manner with adjacency lists and edge sets.
 Both directed and undirected graphs are supported via separate types, and conversion is available from directed to undirected.